 The Tarangire-Manyara Landscape stretches from the Usambara mountains to the Great Rift Valley, where a critical wildlife corridor connects habitats between Tarangire and Lake Manyara National Parks and up toward Lake Natron through the Engaruka Valley.
 We focus on the vibrant community rangelands in the region, where Maasai pastoralists and their livestock intermingle with an extraordinary diversity of endangered or vulnerable species including elephant, lion, cheetah, leopard, wild dog, fringe-eared oryx, and giraffe.

-The Ngorongoro Conservation Area is one of Tanzania’s most famous protected areas where people and wildlife coexist.
+Adjacent to Serengeti National Park, the Ngorongoro Conservation Area is one of Tanzania’s most famous protected areas where people and wildlife coexist.
 Designated as a World Heritage Site, it spans approximately 8,300 square kilometers.
 The area is most known for its caldera where approximately 25,000 large mammals abound and where Maasai pastoralists historically descended to water their cattle.
-Our efforts focus on the community rangelands bordering the caldera and extending towards the Serengeti plains where human-elephant conflict is escalating and livestock, wildebeest, and other species frequently intermix.
+Our efforts focus on the community lands bordering the caldera and extending towards the Serengeti plains where human-elephant conflict is escalating and livestock, wildebeest, and other species frequently intermix.

 Greater Lake Natron Landscape